-Our annual national conference, AORN Congress, first presented in New York in 1954, is acknowledged as the largest gathering of perioperative professionals in the world and the largest surgical products trade show in the United States.
+Our annual national conference, AORN Surgical Conference & Expo (formerly AORN Congress), first presented in New York in 1954, is acknowledged as the largest gathering of perioperative professionals in the world and the largest surgical products trade show in the United States.

 AORN offers several publications: